Get free weekly resources from us!

 Children concretely process their thoughts and feelings.
 They’re typically not self-aware to report on what they feel and experience.
 So a child in crisis carries burdens which usually manifest through observable interaction with parents, siblings, peers, teachers, and elders.
 Signs include tantrums, withdrawal, defiance, poor academic performance, seeking negative attention, and poor social skills.

-Over time, an at-risk child internalizes what he or she feels and interprets these events in black-and-white terms.
+Over time, an at-risk child internalizes what he or she feels and interprets these events in generalized terms.
 For example, Those kids won’t play with me.
 I’m a bad kid.
 Or They all laughed at me, and I hate feeling like a loser.
 I’ll make sure they never laugh at me again, as the child becomes an aggressive bully.
 As a result, kids enter survival mode as they attempt to gain the support, safety, and security (their basic emotional needs) they need in specific situations.

 Faith Impact